code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 In most cases, you will want to apply some data processing during a batch job.
 An [ItemProcessor](https://docs.spring.io/spring-batch/4.1.x/reference/html/readersAndWriters.html#itemProcessor){:target="_blank"} allows you to do just that.

-In our example, we convert a `Person` object to a simple greeting `String`.
+In our example, we convert a `Person` object into a simple greeting `String`.

 To do so, we create a `PersonItemProcessor` that implements the `ItemProcessor` interface.
 We implement the `process()` method which adds the first and last name of a person to a string.